OrlaBr/triflake-studios/README.md

 <img src="/media/colours.jpg" title="Colour scheme for TriFlake Studios" height="100">

 I used Google Fonts 'Noto Sans', for the main body of the text, and 'Titan One' for the h1 and h2, for impact.
 It mirrored the visual identity of TriFlake Studio to have large bold colourful headings.
-I then created more visual mockups using the online graphics platform 'Canva'.
+I then created more visual, high fidelity mockups using the online graphics platform 'Canva'.
 I developed the mobile view first, and when I was happy with that, I created the desktop version.

 <img src="/media/triflake-studio-designs.jpg" title="Screenshot of mobile and desktop view of website" height="300">